IgnasiLucas/cophyhopa/README.md

 I use `bedtools` to identify the subset of loci with enough coverage in all samples directly from the BAM files.

+This is based on the re-duplicated BAM files, created in 2022-12-16 in order to revert the collapse of redundant reads made by ipyrad in the original mappings.
+The <species>/common.loci files include loci covered by at least 6 reads of every sample in that species (after excluding the very low-coverage samples previously identified).
+The <species>/merged.loci is the union of loci covered at least 6 times in any sample of that species.
+There are also shared.loci and merged.loci for all species.
+Extremely highly covered loci have not been excluded.

 # 2022-12-16
 For the purpose of estimating the allele frequency spectra (AFS), I revise the coverage profiles and realised that at least three chromosomes (22, 32 and 38) seem to be duplicated